-The B-1 domestic must be paid at a minimum the greater of the state’s minimum wage, the Federal minimum wage, or the prevailing wage.
-(9 FAM 41.22 N4.4b(3)) (Determining Prevailing Wage Requirement for Visas of Domestic Workers) The current Prevailing Wage by metropolitan statistical area is here.
+The B-1 domestic servant must be paid at a minimum the greater of the state’s minimum wage or the Federal minimum wage (9 FAM 41.22 N4.4b(3)).

 Deductions for room and board, if any, must be documented in the employment contract presented to the counsular official and may be “no more than reasonable.”
 If the wage remaining after deductions for room and board falls below the applicable minimum or prevailing wage and the consular official concludes the remaining wage is insufficient, the consular offical may deny the visa request.